CameronBodine/PINGMapper/docs/gettingstarted/gettingstarted.md

 Find out how to get `PING-Mapper` installed on your computer, run tests on sample recordings, and run on your own data.
 {: .fs-6 .fw-300 }

+{: .g2k }
+> If you run into problems during installation, testing, or export, see [Troubleshooting](../Troubleshooting.md).